sanger-pathogens/manifest-validator/README.md

 Python 3.6.9
 ```

-There are a number of ways to install manifest-validator and details are provided below.
-If you encounter an issue when installing manifest-validator please contact your local system administrator.
-If you encounter a bug please email us at path-help@sanger.ac.uk.
+The ways to install manifest-validator and details are provided below.
+If you encounter an issue when installing manifest-validator please email us at path-help@sanger.ac.uk.

 ### Docker
 WIP